-The model was always able to capture the right perspective, which we refer to as whether the image was done in two dimensions or three and how light and shadow were represented in the image.
-For example, in the Medieval style, light and shadow tended to come across flatly, while on the other extreme in styles such as unreal engine, the 3D scene lighting was very apparent in the pronounced light glares and reflections off certain elements like metal or hair.
+The model was generally able to capture the right perspective, which we refer to as whether the image was done in two dimensions or three and how light and shadow were represented in the image.
+For example, in the Medieval style, light and shadow tended to come across flatly, while on the other extreme in styles such as unreal engine, the 3D scene lighting was very apparent in the pronounced light glares and raycast quality of reflections off elements like metal or hair.

 In looking at how the generations depicted space we also assessed composition.
 We found that styles where patterns and deconstructed gestalts were common were rated favorably.
-For example,the alternating patterns of swirling and swelling Black and White strips canonical to Op art were present in all Op art generations.
+For example, the alternating patterns of swirling and swelling black and white strips canonical to Op art were present in all Op art generations.
 Other examples of this success mode include the multiplicity of shapes in Cubism, recursive details in fractals, and concentric variegation in aboriginal art.
-This success mode could potentially have been influenced by the convolutional components of VQGAN+CLIP’s architecture.
+Figurative styles with a high tolerance for deconstructed objects such as Surrealism also performed well in the ranked annotation.
+This success mode could have potentially been influenced by the convolutional components of VQGAN+CLIP’s architecture.
 Convolutional representations are inherently focused on local neighborhoods, and this could have been latently optimized for in the patterns and repetition we observed.

-Figurative styles with a high tolerance for deconstructed objects such as Surrealism also performed well in the ranked annotation.